emiliojuni0r/emiliojuni0r/README.md

 # 👋 Hello, I'm emiliojuni0r (a.k.a.
 Emilio)!

 Welcome to my GitHub!
-I'm a passionate developer with experience in **web development**.
+I'm a developer with a growing interest in web development and a passion for learning new technologies.

 ## 🌟 About Me
 - 🎓 [3rd Semester D4 Software Engineering Technology student at UGM](https://www.ugm.ac.id/)